 Learning activities and teaching will comprise 20% of the course grade.
 All enrolled students will be expected to produce a clearly defined teaching activity for each different unit throughout the course.
 Each activity must be distribution-ready and include a teacher instruction page as well as a student worksheet.
-We will work together on fitting several different activities together to create full lesson plans.
+Toward the end of the semester we will also work together to fit several different activities together to create full lesson plans.

-In addition, students will produce 2 formal lesson demos during the course of the semester.
+In addition, students will prepare 2 teaching activities during the semester.
 One of these will be in the form of a screencast, where students will explain, in ESL-appropriate terms, how to complete some online task (create an account, how to use a social media venue, visuals with description, etc), ideally in preparation for an activity they will do in class.
 The second may take one of several forms, depending on what the students are comfortable with, but will be expected to demonstrate appropriate presentation techniques, clear diction, and rate, pace, and vocabulary appropriate for ESL students.